-Employees who are vested in the Texas County Retirement System and who are hired subsequent to January 1, 2012, will have the option of retaining the County's group health insurance coverage upon their retirement, provided that the retired employee pays one hundred percent (100%) of the required monthly premium for their coverage election.
+It is possible for an employee to be eligible for retirement with TCDRS and not meet the eligibility requirements for retiree health insurance benefits as outlined above.
+Retirees not meeting the above eligibility requirements will have the option of retaining the County's group health insurance coverage upon their retirement, provided that the retiree pays one hundred percent (100%) of the required monthly premium for their coverage election.